jnjosh/jnjosh.com/content/speaking.md

 class="yellow-highlight">you can reach me at jnjosh at jnjosh.com, or [@jnjosh](http://twitter.com/jnjosh) on twitter</span>.

-## Cross Platform Shenanigans, Part 1: iOS
+## Cross Platform Shenanigans, Part 2: Android
 <div class="postmeta">November 15, 2017 at TriDroid in Durham, NC – <a href="https://speakerdeck.com/jnjosh/cross-platform-shenanigans-part-2-android">View Slides</a></div>

 In my new role as a game developer, I've had to approach the world of cross platform development.
 This talk—part 2 in a series—from TriDroid November 2017 in Durham, NC covers my thoughts on cross platform and some lessons learned.